 In a 2012 letter to potential Facebook investors, he wrote, “The Hacker Way is an approach to building that involves continuous improvement and iteration.
 Hackers believe that something can always be better, and that nothing is ever complete.”

-5. Larry Ellison: Be Aggressive With Acquisitions
+Larry Ellison: Be Aggressive With Acquisitions

-Net Worth: $48.8 Billion
+Net Worth: $54.5 billion

-In a discussion with Wall Street analysts, he said, “We use our money for a variety of things.
+According to Business Insider, in a discussion with Wall Street analysts, he said, “We use our money for a variety of things.
 We buy back stock, we pay dividends.
 We haven’t made any large acquisitions for a while.
 You know?
 We’re kind of saving our nickels and dimes.
 We might do something interesting, one of these days.”

-6. Michael Bloomberg: Never Stop Learning
+Michael Bloomberg: Never Stop Learning

-Net Worth: $43.1 Billion
+Net Worth: $47.3 billion

 During a 2013 episode of his weekly radio show, he said, “I’ve never met a Nobel Prize winner who didn’t think they had an awful lot more to learn and wasn’t studying every single day.
 So, when a parent says, ‘How much does my kid have to learn before they can stop studying?’
 I don’t know how to break this to you, lady or sir: there is no answer to that.”

 Charles Koch: Follow a Proven Management Style

-Net Worth: $42.9 Billion
+Net Worth: $42.9 billion

-Koch attributes his long-standing financial success to the company’s use of Market-Based Management® — a term which he has gone so far as to trademark.
-According to the Charles Koch Institute, “Market-Based Management® (MBM®) enables organizations to succeed in the long term by applying the principles that allow free societies to prosper.
+Koch attributes his financial success to the company’s use of Market-Based Management® — a term which he has gone so far as to trademark.
+According to the Charles Koch Institute, “Market-Based Management (MBM®) enables organizations to succeed in the long term by applying the principles that allow free societies to prosper.
 Just as upholding values such as free speech, property rights and progress are important to a healthy, growing society, they are also pivotal in fostering a healthy, growing organization.”

 Koch recently published a book called, “Good Profit: How Creating Value for Others Built One of the World’s Most Successful Companies,” to elaborate on his management style.

-8. Bernard Arnault: Stay Ahead of the Competition
+Bernard Arnault: Stay Ahead of the Competition

-Net Worth: $34.7 Billion
+Net Worth: $45.7 billion

 In an interview with Forbes, he said, “I am quite competitive.
 I want to stay ahead and increase our advance.”

-9. Larry Page: Focus on Consumer Tech
+Larry Page: Focus on Consumer Tech

-Net Worth: $37.5 Billion
+Net Worth: $40.7 billion

-Larry Page and Sergey Brin co-founded Google in 1998, after Page created an algorithm called PageRank and used it to power the very first version of Google, then known as BackRub.
+Larry Page and Sergey Brin co-founded Google in 1998, after Page created an algorithm called PageRank.
+The pair used it to power the very first version of Google, then known as BackRub.
 Today, Page serves as CEO of Alphabet, Google’s new publicly traded parent company, so he has plenty of advice for getting rich and staying that way.

-In an interview with the Financial Times, Page discussed the excitement and potential for great success when investing in today’s tech industry.
+In an interview with the Financial Times, Page discussed the potential for great success when investing in today’s tech industry.
 “You can make an internet company with 10 people, and it can have billions of users.
 It doesn’t take much capital, and it makes a lot of money — a really, really lot of money — so, it’s natural for everyone to focus on those kinds of things.”

-10. Carlos Slim Helú: Learn From Failure
+Carlos Slim Helu: Learn From Failure

-Net Worth: $58.2 Billion
+Net Worth: $60.3 billion